 QR5.4.2 The Gravity Gradient

-Newton discovered gravity but found it inconceivable that inanimate matter caused it:
+Newton discovered gravity, but he still found it inconceivable that inanimate matter caused it:

 It is inconceivable, that inanimate brute matter should, without the mediation of something else, which is not material, operate upon, and affect other matter without mutual contact;…(Wilczek, 2008), p77.